springbootbuch/database_examples/README.md

 database_examples uses jOOQ code generation, so it needs a running PostgreSQL during build.
 The project also does some integration tests agains another PostgreSQL database running on docker which must be installed.

-You can either setup PostgreSQL natively on your machine, create a database user `spring_postgres` with the same password having access to database `dvdrental` or use the Maven to fire up an instance on docker with
+You can either setup PostgreSQL natively on your machine, create a database user `spring` with the same password having access to database `pagila` or use the Maven to fire up an instance on docker with

 ```
 mvn docker:start